mk-pmb/libdir-binlinks-cfg-linker-pmb-node/README.md

 Usage
 -----

-In your `package.json`, add this module as a dependency, and set `pmb-libdir-make-binlinks-for-npmpkg` as your `postinstall` script, e.g.
+In your `package.json`, add this module as a dependency, and set your `postinstall` script like this:

 ```json
 { "name": "some-package",